Sanyam1211/-100DaysOfCode/README.md

 Day 26 (Took rest today and revised old topics)

 Day 27 (This whole week i will be busy because of my exams so i will just revised my old topics and practice for that topics on hackerrank)

+Day 28-29 (Learn about arrays in python and made some basic codes of arrays)